Disclaimer: This post contains affiliate links which we may make commission from. As always, we only recommend places

-No don’t be fooled, we’re not talking about donuts, ice cream, and rainbows here.
+No don’t be fooled, we’re not talking about Instagram-worthy donuts and ice cream here.
 Although these donuts are delicious and we might have had one… or two… okay three each.
 We’re talking about some of the most bizarre foods in the world!

 Being from the United States, I would say that our cuisine is typically pretty tame.
 About the “craziest” we have here is a raw spicy tuna roll and even then some are squeamish at the thought of that.

 I guess you could also count those ghost peppers.
 But I’ll leave that for you to figure out.

 In this duo, both Logan and I are pretty adventurous when it comes to food, although I don’t eat many types of meat so that’s typically reserved for him.

-Sometimes trying new delicacies has been an awesome experience… I can still recall the first time I tried squid and eel (that sauce though…).
+Sometimes trying new delicacies has been an awesome experience… I can still recall the first time I tried squid and eel (that sauce though… YUM).

 Other times, it was downright terrible… Cue the time I had food poisoning from some bad airline curry only 3 hours in on our flight to Osaka.
 Did I mention I was next to the guy who was 12 beers in and puking every 8.3 minutes?
-(No, it wasn’t Logan.
+No, it wasn’t Logan.
 Yes, I did try to get the guy some water.
 No, he didn’t want it and kept drinking beer.
 A mystery I’ll never solve.

 And can we have a moment of silence for the time that I ordered TWO of what I thought was Yakitori but ended up being what can only be best explained as “cheese on a stick?”
 R.I.P.
-2400¥, sorry Logan.
+2400¥.

 Location: Nishiki Market – Kyoto, Japan